Celebrating Over 65 Years of Service through Song

 is an 80-voice choral ensemble organized under the auspices of the Church of Jesus Christ of Latter-day Saints.
 Since its formation in 1953, the Choir has performed concerts of classical, sacred, folk, patriotic and popular choral music throughout the Southern California area.

 The Choir has performed with the Boston Pops, the Los Angeles Philharmonic, the Glendale Symphony, the Glendale Youth Orchestra, the California Philharmonic, the Pacific Symphony, the Cypress Pops, the Antelope Valley Symphony, and the Utah Symphony Orchestra, as well as the Mormon Tabernacle Choir.
 The Choir recorded a collection of American folk and patriotic music entitled We Sing America, and a Christmas collection entitled Songs of Christmas.
 The Choir is a founding member of the Los Angeles Music Center where it regularly presented a traditional holiday season performance of Handel's Messiah.

-The Choir is directed by Jan Bills.
+The Choir is directed by Jan Bills and Ben Salisbury.
 Former directors and associate directors include; Frederick Davis (founder), Russell Fox, Brent Pierce, Mack Wilberg, H. Douglas Custance, and Frank Turner